 The American Board of Genetic Counseling (ABGC) is the credentialing organization for the genetic counseling profession in the United States and Canada.
 The ABGC certifies and recertifies qualified genetic counseling professionals.
-In this way the work of the ABGC protects the public and promotes the ongoing growth and development of the genetic counseling profession.
+In this way, the work of the ABGC protects the public and promotes the ongoing growth and development of the genetic counseling profession.

-ABGC Announces New Board Member
+ABGC Welcomes New Board Members

-The American Board of Genetic Counselors is pleased to announce the results of the 2015 Board of Directors election.
-Stephanie Kieffer, MS, CGC, was elected to the Board of Directors with a 24% response rate.
-She will begin a four-year term on January 1, 2015.
+ABGC is pleased to announce the results of the 2016 Board of Directors election.
+Adam Buchanan, MS, MPH, LGC, CGC, and Ana Morales, MS, CGC, were elected to the Board of Directors with a 30.8% response rate.
+They will begin four-year terms on January 1, 2017.